dwtechnologies/zendesk-translation-via-aws-eventbridge-partner/README.md

 * cat
 * aws-cli
 #### Soft requierments
 If you don't find the settings for eventbridge on zendesk side for steps bellow, it means you don't have the "api package" (they basically bill you for not needing to setup webhooks).
-We got our setup deleted from no where by zendesk when they decided this without informing us.
-On the good side of that, we have built a alternative solution that is based on webhooks that put's the messages on a custom eventbridge so we don't need to pay for such subscription.
+We got our setup deleted (we participated in the beta) from no where by zendesk when they decided to charge for that function without informing us.
+On the good side of that, we have built a alternative solution that is based on webhooks that put's the messages on a custom eventbridge so we don't need to pay for such subscription and we migrated to that after isch 6-7 months.
+The fork can be found [here](https://github.com/dwtechnologies/zendesk-translation-via-aws-eventbridge-apigateway-webhook)
 ### Setup zendesk as a eventbridge partner
 Sadly, this is manually as the setup needs to be done on the zendesk side.
 You will need to start with this as you need the name of the partner eventbus, after the setup you will find it in Amazon EventBridge => Events => Partner event sources.
 Edit your parameters-{dev/prod}.env file and add it to EventBusName= <br />
 ### Setup zendesk api key